Click on the tables below to enlarge.

 Philip Clegg; Catherine Brentnall, University of Huddersfield

 EntEd receives enthusiastic support in policy and guidance, and yet effectively assessing its impact remains elusive.
-Researchers are told to be more scientific and conduct ‘gold standard’ randomised controlled trials, which are used in evidenced based medicine.
+Researchers are told to be more scientific and conduct ‘gold standard’ randomised controlled trials, which are used in evidence based medicine.
 But is EntEd a treatment which can be given to students to generate consistent positive effects?
 No two students/programmes or educators are alike, so perhaps it is time to question testing the effectiveness of EntEd with the simple question of, ‘did it work?’

 PechaKucha presentations (Stream B)